What is gut health & how is it affected by modern life?

 All the microorganisms in your body, including bacteria, make up your microbiota.
 Approximately 90-95% of these microorganisms are found in your gut and belong to thousands of different species.

-Put simply, good bacteria are important to our health.
-But unfortunately, we have seen a decline in the gut microbiome and microbe diversity as people moved from rural areas into cities.
+Put simply, friendly bacteria are important.
+But unfortunately, we have seen a decline in gut microbiome diversity as people moved from rural areas into cities.
 Today, more than half the population lives in cities.

-Increased urbanisation, life stress, over-sanitisation, overprocessed foods, and pollution are just a few of the factors that have affected the health and diversity of our gut flora.
+Increased urbanisation, life stress, over-sanitisation, overprocessed foods, and pollution are just a few of the factors that have affected the diversity of our gut flora.

 One article highlights a study where scientists travelled from remote villages in Peru to a large Brazilian city to track the effects that urbanisation has on the diversity of bacteria in people's homes.
 The findings from the study suggest that people living in cities would benefit from higher exposure to microbes from the outside environment.
 In other words, we should open our windows more often.